DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

-# Store Endpoint specification
+# OwlPlug Store Endpoint Specification
 **Version 1.0.0**

 ## Introduction

-An OwlPlug Store is a single remote resource providing a list of available products.
+An OwlPlug Store is a single remote resource providing a list of available Products.

 ## Specification